-For the quarter, occupancy and other operating expenses were consistent with the comparable period of the prior year.
-For the quarter, occupancy and other operating expenses as a percentage of company-operated restaurant revenue were 25.4% which is consistent with the comparable period in the prior year.
+For the quarter, occupancy and other operating expenses as a percentage of company-operated restaurant revenue were 24.3%, up from 23.7% in the comparable period.
+Year-to-date, occupancy and other operating expenses as a percentage of company-operated restaurant revenue were 24.7%, up from 24.5% in the comparable period of the prior year.
+Both the quarter and year-to-date increases resulted from cost increases highlighted above.